How to renovate your new home and include the cost in your mortgage

 Once you receive the keys to your new home you will need to begin to make the approved improvements to the property.

 When the renovations have been completed I will require copies of invoices showing that the work has been performed on the home.
 At this time, an inspection will be booked and an appraiser will visit your property to confirm the renovations have been completed, and will take pictures of the improvements.
 In some instances (if the renovations are only a few thousand dollars), you will need to pay the invoice and provide me with a copy of the receipt showing that it is paid-in-full.
 In this instance, your lawyer will then reimburse you for the cost of the improvements.
 If your renovations are significant in cost ($10,000 or more but depends on the lender), you can provide me with a copy of the unpaid invoice and your lawyer can pay your contractor directly.

-If your improvements equal more than 10% of the original purchase price of the home, the process is quite different.
+If your improvements equal more than 10% of the improved value of the home, or $40,000, the process is quite different.
 Please contact me for more details on this process.